Section 5: Vendor Responsibilities

 Overview of the Reimbursement Process:

-By mail, the reimbursement process usually takes 2 weeks before the Facility Operator can expect to receive a reimbursement warrant, but at times it can take longer.
-The E-mail Reimbursement System will significantly decrease the time required for operators to receive their refund from the Division of Blind Services
+By mail, the reimbursement process usually takes 2 weeks before the vendor can expect to receive a reimbursement warrant, but at times it can take longer.
+The E-mail Reimbursement System will significantly decrease the time required for vendors to receive their refund from the Division of Blind Services.

 Delays in the reimbursement process occur when a reimbursement request is pulled for an audit and during the State of Florida’s fiscal year change over.